-ELSIE QUAITE-RANDALL is the Deputy Director of the Innovation and Partnerships Office.
-Elsie is a Tech Transfer Professional with ~20 years' experience in evaluating innovative technologies and transferring them to the marketplace through licensing, industry partnerships and new venture formation.
-Prior to joining LLNL Elsie led the Intellectual Property Office at Berkeley Lab where, in addition to tech transfer and industry engagement, she initiated the lab's participation in several new DOE commercialization programs including Energy I-Corps, Lab Bridge and the Lab Partnering Service.
+ELSIE QUAITE-RANDALL is the Acting Director of the Innovation and Partnerships Office (IPO).
+Elsie is a Tech Transfer Professional with ~20 years of experience in evaluating innovative technologies and transferring them to the marketplace through licensing, industry partnerships and new venture formation.
+Prior to joining LLNL, Elsie led the Intellectual Property Office at Berkeley Lab where, in addition to technology transfer and industry engagement, she initiated the lab's participation in several new DOE commercialization programs including Energy I-Corps, Lab Bridge and the Lab Partnering Service.
 She is a past chair of the DOE Technology Transfer Working Group and currently serves on the executive committee.

 Before relocating to the Bay area, Elsie was the Executive Director of the McMaster Industry Liaison Office (MILO) at McMaster University in Canada.
 While at MILO, she was the recipient of several grants related to technology transfer networks, proof of principle funds, commercialization and student entrepreneurship and was successful in obtaining approval for the first technology incubator at the university.